 You get the message, I suppose.
 The polluter is paying here!
 Obviously this is not the ultimate solution.
 However, as long as international travel produces carbon, it is a way out for the time being.

 Concluding, there are a lot of good sustainability initiatives in the world of sports.
-Simultaneously, there are still many stadiums, events and clubs which are not actively involved.
-Sports have a public responsibility, as so many people are drawn to it.
+Simultaneously, there are still many stadiums, events, clubs and supliers which are not actively involved yet.
+Sports have a public responsibility, as so many people are drawn into it.
 Federations should play an even more active role in ‘ecolising’ their sports.
 They have a special role to play in promoting and supporting sustainability.
-Through leading by example, they can increase awareness with fan and participants.
+Through leading by example, they can increase awareness with fans and participants.
 Especially GenZ does not expect anything less.
 This would not only improve the ecological footprint but also strengthen the image and position of sports within society.
-Hence a win-win opportunity!
+Hence a win-win opportunity if you were to ask me!